What can go wrong if the system is backed up?

 - Stay hydrated

 According to the National Digestive Diseases Information Clearinghouse, part of the National Institutes of Health, constipation is a condition in which you have fewer than three bowel movements in a week, and your stools are hard, dry, and small, making them painful and difficult to pass.
 Some women naturally have a bowel movement a few times a day, while others go just a few times a week.
-You don’t need constipation treatments unless you’re going to the bathroom a lot less often than usual.
+You don’t need constipation treatments unless you’re going to the bathroom a lot less often than usual. backed-up

 Constipation Treatments — Starting With Good Habits